MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

    > **Note**: Wait for the deployment to complete before you proceed to the next task.
 This might take about 15 minutes.

-#### Task 3: Verify deployment of the Azure Windows Virtual Desktop host pool and hosts
+#### Task 3: Verify deployment of the Azure Virtual Desktop host pool and hosts

-1. From your lab computer, in the web browser displaying the Azure portal, search for and select **Windows Virtual Desktop**, on the **Windows Virtual Desktop** blade, select **Host pools** and, on the **Windows Virtual Desktop \| Host pools** blade, select the entry **az140-23-hp2** representing the newly deployed pool.
+1. From your lab computer, in the web browser displaying the Azure portal, search for and select **Azure Virtual Desktop**, on the **Azure Virtual Desktop** blade, select **Host pools** and, on the **Azure Virtual Desktop \| Host pools** blade, select the entry **az140-23-hp2** representing the newly deployed pool.
 1. On the **az140-23-hp2** blade, in the vertical menu on the left side, in the **Manage** section, click **Session hosts**.
 1. On the **az140-23-hp2 \| Session hosts** blade, verify that the deployment consists of two hosts.
 1. On the **az140-23-hp2 \| Session hosts** blade, in the vertical menu on the left side, in the **Manage** section, click **Application groups**.
 1. On the **az140-23-hp2 \| Application groups** blade, verify that the deployment includes the **Default Desktop** application group named **az140-23-hp2-DAG**.

-#### Task 4: Prepare for adding of hosts to the existing Azure Windows Virtual Desktop host pool by using an Azure Resource Manager template
+#### Task 4: Prepare for adding of hosts to the existing Azure Virtual Desktop host pool by using an Azure Resource Manager template

 1. From your lab computer, switch to the Remote Desktop session to **az140-dc-vm11**.
 1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to generate the token necessary to join new hosts to the pool you provisioned earlier in this exercise: